Accessibility on easyJet.com and easyJet mobile app

-We are committed to ensuring everyone can access our website, including people with vision, hearing, mobility or cognitive impairments.
-We employ a standards-based approach to development, adhering to the principles and guidelines set out in the technical standard and strive to achieve conformance Level AA of the Web Content Accessibility Guidelines 2.0 (WCAG) - published by the World Wide Web Consortium (W3C).
+We are committed to ensuring everyone can access our website and app, including people with vision, hearing, mobility or cognitive impairments.
+We employ a standards-based approach to development, adhering to the principles and guidelines set out in the technical standard and strive to achieve conformance Level AA of the Web Content Accessibility Guidelines 2.1 (WCAG) - published by the World Wide Web Consortium (W3C).
 We do this alongside more ‘practical’ accessibility techniques through regular testing and consultancy using a range of users with diverse needs.

 Ultimately, the best testers for accessibility are our users.
 If you happen to experience any difficulty using our website, please let us know.
 You may also be interested in the website AbilityNet.
 Here you can learn how to personalise your internet browser to make websites easier to navigate, including easyjet.com.

 What we’re doing to improve accessibility